pyk595/tp/docs/UserGuide.md

 - Keep track of important events and time-sensitive to-do tasks for each client (e.g. client birthdays)
 - Keep records of previous interactions with each client

-Usage of this application is optimised for use via a Command Line Interface (CLI) while still displaying information to users in an intuitive manner, through a Graphical User Interface (GUI).
+This application is optimised for use via a Command Line Interface (CLI) while still displaying information to users in an intuitive manner, through a Graphical User Interface (GUI).
 If you can type fast, AIA can significantly reduce the amount of time spent on retrieving saved information for each client that might have been saved on many different sources previously.

 This user guide offers the following to insurance agents or other users trying to learn how to use the application: